 If you want to turn on the amount of water, coffee or milk, you can also control it yourself.

 It is great to have so many options for getting right with the coffee, it is intuitive and easy to adjust the quantities, and since there are up to eight different user profiles, the machine can even control who wants the coffee how.

 You get your very own house barista who never forgets how you want your cortado.

 Quality and design

-Although it is monster large, it looked extremely smart and in fact despite 2 chambers for beans, and even two grinders saw the beans not mixed, a giant water tank and drip tray, it actually filled less than what I would expect.
-It consists of hardened plastic and aluminum, so it should hold.
+Although it is monster large, it looked brilliant despite 2 chambers for beans, and even two grinders saw the beans not mixed, a giant water tank and drip tray, it actually filled less than what I would expect.
+It consists of hardened plastic and aluminium, so it should hold.